HangfireIO/Hangfire/docs/features.rst

 Queue-based processing
 -----------------------

-Instead of invoking a method synchronously, place it on a persistent queue, and HangFire worker thread will take it and perform within its own execution context:
+Instead of invoking a method synchronously, place it on a persistent queue, and Hangfire worker thread will take it and perform within its own execution context:

 .. code-block:: c#

    BackgroundJob.Enqueue(() => Console.WriteLine("Hello, world!"));

 This method creates a job in the storage and immediately returns control to the caller.
-HangFire guarantees that the specified method will be called even after the abnormal termination of the host process.
+Hangfire guarantees that the specified method will be called even after the abnormal termination of the host process.

 Delayed method invocation
 --------------------------